bennyistanto/msc-thesis/README.md

 ## Citation

 If you reference this thesis, please cite it as recorded in [`CITATION.cff`](CITATION.cff).
-After publication on Zenodo a DOI will be added.
+The archived PDF and citation metadata are deposited on Zenodo: <https://doi.org/10.5281/zenodo.21996372>.

 ## License